alexdidier/rampc-quadrotor/pps_wiki/installation.md

 - USB Crazyradio: <br />
 To set up the crazyradio USB dongle just copy the rule files ``99-crazyflie.rules`` and ``99-crazyradio.rules`` to the directory ``/etc/udev/rules.d``.
+You also have to install the library pyusb: sudo apt-get update sudo apt-get install python-pip sudo pip install pyusb
 - Source scripts in ``.bashrc``: <br />
 You need to source the following scripts in the ``.bashrc`` file:
   - the ROS setup script: ``/opt/ros/kinetic/setup.bash``